wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/troubleshooting.rst

         run_as: false

-Wazuh Dashboard page goes blank
+Wazuh dashboard page goes blank
 -----------------------------------

-Sometimes, after an upgrade, the Wazuh Dashboard page goes blank.
+Sometimes, after an upgrade, the Wazuh dashboard page goes blank.
 This is due to some issues with the cache memory of the browser.

 .. thumbnail:: ../../images/kibana-app/troubleshooting/page-goes-blank.png